Mr Kieran O'Brien

 |Fax||+61 3 6226 7390|

-Prior to his secondment, Kieran worked as a Change Manager for the Federal Department of Education, Science and Training, working in areas of strategic management and policy analysis.
-Kieran previously worked as Manager of an Economic, Employment and Regional Statistics unit in the ABS Tasmanian Office in 2005-6, working on projects with State Government agencies including the Department of Economic Development, Treasury and Finance and Infrastructure, Energy and Resources.
-He worked as a statistical consultant at the State Department of Health and Human Services Drug and Alcohol Service for part of 2005, previously working with ABS economic and population surveys in research and project management roles in 2003-2004.
+Kieran was initially seconded from the Australian Bureau of Statistics (ABS) to the AIRC to run the 2007 TIC.
+Just prior to moving the AIRC, Kieran worked as a Change Manager for the Commonwealth Department of Education, Science and Training, working in areas of strategic management and policy analysis.
+At the ABS he was Manager of an Economic, Employment and Regional Statistics work unit in the ABS Tasmanian Office, working on projects with State Government agencies including the Department of Economic Development, Treasury and Finance and Infrastructure, Energy and Resources.
+He also worked as a statistical consultant at the State Department of Health and Human Services Drug and Alcohol Service, having previously worked with ABS economic and population surveys in research and project management roles.